QS

 The Earnings Pattern

 Two consecutive beats after two consecutive misses.
-That is the trajectory.
-Q3 and Q2 of 2025 both came in worse than Wall Street expected, with EPS of -$0.20 and -$0.21 against estimates of roughly -$0.18 and -$0.19 respectively.
+Q3 and Q2 of 2025 both came in worse than Wall Street expected — EPS of -$0.20 and -$0.21 against estimates of roughly -$0.18 and -$0.19 respectively.
 Q4 2025 started the reversal, posting -$0.18 against a -$0.20 estimate.
-Now Q1 2026 extends the streak.
+Q1 2026 extends the streak.
 The loss is narrowing.
 The stock is reacting accordingly.

 The Selling Ledger

 CTO Timothy Holme was the heaviest seller.
-On March 5, he moved 161,331 shares at $6.86 for roughly $1.1 million.
+On March 5, he sold 161,331 shares at $6.86 for roughly $1.1 million.
 On April 2, he sold the same block size at $6.18 for about $997,000.
-That is $2.1 million from the company's chief technologist in two transactions, at prices below where the stock trades today.
+That is $2.1 million from the company's chief technologist in two transactions, both at prices below where the stock trades today.

 Chief Legal Officer Michael McCarthy sold 75,000 shares across March 4 and March 6 for a combined $510,000.
 CFO Kevin Hettrich sold 9,800-share blocks on March 11 and April 2, totaling roughly $129,000.
 Director Jeffrey Straubel sold 27,106 shares on each of those same two dates.